 Saturday, July 9th

 Saturday, August 20th

 Due to COVID-19 and the safety of our community, all class are currently being held virtually via Zoom.
 To ensure the virtual class is engaging, we will be mailing all class materials/supplies weekly.
 Participants will have materials in hand to be able to follow along and interact with Dr. Partridge.
 Each week the Zoom class will be broken down by gender, to provide students the most relevant information on topics related to their bodies and its changes during puberty.

 Understanding Adolescence and Puberty Zoom classes will only be accessible to those who have registered for the program.
 Zoom information will be emailed to participants on a weekly basis.

-This program’s staff is highly educated in the needs of individuals with Down syndrome.
-The classes are taught by Rebecca Partridge, MD, head of the Down Syndrome Program at Virginia Mason, who also has a son with Down syndrome, and Beth Olenchek, a health educator at Virginia Mason.
-Co-teachers are Ari Charoni and Ayman King who both have Down syndrome.
+This program’s instructors are highly educated in the needs of individuals with Down syndrome.
+The classes are taught by Rebecca Partridge, MD, head of the Down Syndrome Program at Virginia Mason, who also has a son with Down syndrome, and Caitlin Hanney, RN, an outpatient cardiology nurse, who also has a son with Down syndrome.
+The program co-teachers are Devon Adelman and Ayman King, who both have Down syndrome.